 For decades, Chris has also been a vital educator of the cooperative community.
 Among her many past students are John Holdsclaw IV, Micha Josephy, Noemi Giszpenc, Ajowa Ifateyo, Candace Robinson, Mitty Owens, Juan Leyton, Tanya Gracie, and 2023 Cooperative Hall of Fame Inductee Linda Leaks.

 Anticipating retirement from Southern New Hampshire University in 2023, Chris remains active in research.
-She recently co-edited a collection of 30 essays highlighting the story of Mondragon and its ongoing influence in the United States: Humanity @ Work & Life: Global Diffusion of the Mondragon Cooperative Ecosystem Experience.
+She recently co-edited a collection of 30 essays highlighting the story of Mondragon and its ongoing influence in the United States and globally: Humanity @ Work & Life: Global Diffusion of the Mondragon Cooperative Ecosystem Experience.
 Her extensive scope of activities and publications reflect the depth and breadth of her unwavering commitment to cooperatives and community-based ownership.